apache/incubator-retired-blur/README.md

           // Add a column entry
           record.addColumn(new BlurColumn("column name", "value"));

+          // Obviously you would probably parse the value being passed into the method to extract column data.

           // Set the key (usually the rowid) byte[] bs = record.getRowId().getBytes();